gusye1234/gpt-adapter/readme.md

 After `gpt_adapter.add_adapter`, the most of the parameters of `model` will be frozen and the attention layer will be replaced by the adapter layer, referring to [Llama-Adapter](https://arxiv.org/pdf/2303.16199.pdf).

 By doing this, the trainable parameters are dramatically reduced.
-A six-layer OPT model
+A six-layer OPT model with last 3 layer is adapted:
 ```
 Normal trainable parameters                   Using gpt-adapter
 ----------------------------------------      -----------------------------------------------